Trevor McFur in the Crescent Galaxy: Development

 Trevor McFur in the Crescent Galaxy was developed in-house by Atari Corporation.
 It was produced by James "Purple" Hampton, who designed it with programmer Eric Ginner and art director Susan G. McBride.
 Ginner joined Atari as a tester in 1984 and became a programmer in 1990, working with Jerome Strach on five Atari Lynx titles including Checkered Flag (1991) and Batman Returns (1992).
+Hampton previously worked as a tester at Lucasfilm Games before joining Atari in 1992 as a producer for several Atari Lynx titles.
 Andrew J. Burgess, who had worked on the arcade game S.T.U.N.
 Runner, provided additional programming support and created the game's audio engine.
 Linnea Wigren led the team of animators that also comprised B. J. West, Cheryl Blaha, Donald Wang, Michael E. Bartlett, Shaun Tsai, and Tony Gascon.
+West joined Atari in June 1993 as a temp-to-hire and later became a full-time employee.
 The music was composed by Alex "LX" Rudis, Michael Stevens, and R. Wiley Evans.
+Evans joined Atari in 1993 after studying music at the California Institute of the Arts (CalArts), working in audio production, but later became a full-time employee and co-developed tools for the Jaguar.

 Trevor McFur in the Crescent Galaxy was given a short deadline to meet the Atari Jaguar's launch.